 It's important that you select an EPAO as early into the apprenticeship as possible, either directly or through your training provider, to ensure that your apprentice fully understands the assessment criteria and how they will be assessed.

-As well as successfully completing the EPA, your apprentice may need to complete several additional requirements before completion.
+As well as successfully completing the EPA, your apprentice may need to complete, and pass, several additional requirements before completion of the apprenticeship.
 This might include mandatory English and maths qualifications.

 Once all elements of the apprenticeship are completed, the apprentice will receive their apprenticeship certificate.